 In 2019, the Alliance engaged EdSystems to provide strategic counsel and support.
 While various Alliance partners had programs in place to expand work-based and experiential learning opportunities, the region had no clearly defined continuum of activities or a regional strategy for coordinating and scaling them.
 Alliance partners also saw a valuable opportunity to align their pathways to the new College and Career Pathway Endorsement system and the State’s new Perkins V plan.
 To move the region forward, the Alliance needed both subject experts and skilled facilitators to bring the partners together.

 Governance and Data

 Early in the engagement, EdSystems led the Alliance through a Leadership and Governance Self-Assessment to gather information on executive and operational structures; shared vision, commitment, and accountability; and work-based learning delivery systems.
-EdSystems first co-developed the self-assessment through the Great Lakes College and Career Pathways Project (GLCCPP) and has successfully deployed it in other 60 by 25 Network Leadership Communities.
+EdSystems first co-developed the self-assessment through the Great Lakes College and Career Pathways Project (GLCCPP) and has successfully deployed it in other Illinois Education and Career Success Network Leadership Communities.
 This self-assessment process engaged leadership representatives and staff involved with the day-to-day management of all of the Alliance partnership organizations.
 As a neutral facilitator, the EdSystems team led in-person meetings to identify key steps for solidifying leadership and governance structures/processes, reach consensus on the leads and intermediary functions for this work, as well as flag and explore areas that require a deeper collective dive.
 EdSystems then worked with the Alliance members to comprehensively rewrite their intergovernmental governance agreement reflecting the consensus of the members.